mplacona/realkotlin.com/_tutorials/remove-array-duplicates-in-kotlin.md

 ---
-title: "Remove array duplicates in Kotlin."
+title: "Remove array duplicates in Kotlin"
 excerpt: "Removing duplicates from arrays usually involves looping through an entire array and creating a new array without duplicates"
 author: Marcos Placona
 ---